The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 English

-Robin Schwartz is a Neurologist in Randolph, Vermont.
+Robin Schwartz is a Neurologist practicing medicine in Randolph, Vermont.
 Dr. Schwartz is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Progressive Myoclonic Epilepsy, Lafora Disease, Unverricht-Lundborg Syndrome, and Memory Loss.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Progressive Myoclonic Epilepsy, Lafora Disease, Unverricht-Lundborg Syndrome, and Memory Loss.

 Experienced in Opsoclonus-Myoclonus Syndrome